 Hyundai Staria camper

-Hyundai Staria is the Multivan of MPVs – swivel seats with configurable position, it comes in either a 6 or 9 seat version.
+Hyundai Staria is the Multivan of MPVs – swivel seats with configurable positions, it comes in either a 6 or 9-seat version.
+It trumps the Multivan in consumption – not by a huge margin though.
 A big car for sure – the seats can be folded down giving you almost 2.5m legroom.
-The irony is though that you are paying a premium for those luxury seats, only to then hide them under a mattress.
+The irony is though (the same as with a Multivan) that you are paying a premium for those luxury seats, only to then hide them under a mattress (or you’ll have to remove them to get some storage space for your camping gear).
 Albeit you could sleep on those reclining middle seats for a few nights too.
 Or go for the van (cargo) model – it’s a bit longer and taller + you can make it your own + it’s cheaper.
 It’s labelled as an MPV, but really, it’s just like a Multivan, not like a Caddy.
 We may see these categories blend somehow in the future…

 |NimbleCamper rating (out of max 5)|